BME-nodeservers/udi-lutronra2-poly/configdoc.md

 you have multiple systems connecting to your main repeater you should add a new account to the system.
 Only one(1) session is allowed per named account.

-Devices can be added after by clicking the button to add devices.
+Devices can be added by clicking the 'Add Lutron Devices' button.
 Each device has 3 parameters to configure.

-Name as it will be shown in the Admin Console
+- Display Name in Admin Console
-Lutron Integration ID.
-You can get this from the Lutron Integration report Device Type.
+- Lutron Integration ID Number
+    - Retrieved from Integration Report
+- Device Type

 See below for the device type mapping information

-If you do not setup the correct device type the device will be created wrong or not at all.
+If device type is not setup correctly the device will be created wrong or not at all.

 #### Device Types: